knetikmedia/knetikcloud-java-client/docs/NotificationsApi.md

 NotificationsApi apiInstance = new NotificationsApi();
 String userId = "userId_example"; // String | The id of the user or 'me' String notificationId = "notificationId_example"; // String | The id of the notification
-ValueWrapperstring notification = new ValueWrapperstring(); // ValueWrapperstring | status
+UserNotificationStatusWrapper notification = new UserNotificationStatusWrapper(); // UserNotificationStatusWrapper | status
 try {
     apiInstance.setUserNotificationStatus(userId, notificationId, notification);
 } catch (ApiException e) {